 Then he looked past Thomas and directly at William.

-For a moment, William felt something sharp and uncomfortable in his chest.
-The boy’s face was dirty, his clothes worn through at the elbows, but his eyes were clear—far too clear for a child standing barefoot in traffic.
+For one sharp second, William felt something unpleasant and familiar move through his chest.
+The boy’s face was dirty.
+His clothes were worn thin at the elbows.
+But his eyes were too clear.
+Too steady.
+Too unembarrassed.

 And then Lucas said, in a quiet voice that did not sound dramatic at all: